Towards a modular construction of OG10: Introduction

 The investigation of sheaves on \HK manifolds and their moduli spaces is one of the most promising paths to find new examples of \HK manifolds.
 This idea has been around since the works of Kobayashi \cite{kobayashi86} and Verbitsky \cite{verbitsky99}, but the theory is still in its infancy.
 The first step would be to answer the following question posed by Markman.

 \textbf{Question.} Can we realize OG10 as a moduli space of sheaves on a \HK manifold of type $\mathrm{K3}^{[2]}$?

-Atomic sheaves and vector bundles have beautiful properties, which make them excellent candidates to have reasonable moduli spaces.
-In this paper, we make progress towards the answer: we find a stable atomic vector bundle on a $\mathrm{K3}^{[2]}$ whose moduli space is birational to OG10.
+Atomic sheaves have beautiful properties, which make them excellent candidates to have reasonable moduli spaces.
+In this paper, we make progress towards the answer: we find a stable atomic vector bundle on a $\mathrm{K3}^{[2]}$ whose moduli space has an irreducible component birational to OG10.